Trees and Traditions

-French Canadians celebrate Christmas with a "reveillon" (awakening).
-After Mass, at around 2 a.m., a huge feast is served, featuring tourtiere (a meat pie seasoned with sweet spices).
-In Northern Canada, Inuit celebrate a winter festival called Sinck Tuck.
-And in Nova Scotia and Newfoundland, costumed belsnicklers (also known as masked mummers) travel door to door, making music and noise, asking for treats.
+French Canadians celebrate Christmas with a réveillon (awakening).
+After Mass, at around 2 a.m., a huge feast is served, featuring tourtière (a meat pie seasoned with sweet spices).
+In Northern Canada, Inuits celebrate a winter festival called Sinck Tuck.
+In Nova Scotia and Newfoundland, costumed belsnicklers (also known as masked mummers) travel door to door, making music and noise, asking for treats.
 Those who cannot identify the masked visitors must join them in their parade.

 Christians comprise approximately one-percent of China's population.
 Those who do celebrate Christmas are visited by Sheng Dan Lao Ren (Christmas Old Man).
 Homes are illuminated with paper lanterns and Christmas trees (called Trees of Light).
 Much more widely celebrated is the New Year, which begins on the first day of the traditional Chinese calendar (a new moon, generally between January 21 and February 20 on the Gregorian calendar) and ends with the following full moon.
-In 2011, the Year of the Rabbit begins on February 3.
 Custom dictates that before the new year, homes must be thoroughly cleaned to keep away bad luck.
 Houses are decorated with bright colors (red is especially lucky) and flowers.
 Festivities include elaborate parades and fireworks.

 On St. Nicholas Eve (December 5), children leave out freshly polished boots; good children's boots are filled with treats.
 Many Croatians abstain from meat on Christmas Eve (Badnjak) and enjoy an array of sumptuous fish dishes.
 St. Lucia Day is celebrated on December 13.
 The female head of household plants wheat grains in a dish.
 By Christmas Eve, the grain has sprouted and is tied with ribbon of red, white and blue (colors of the Croatian flag).